The Monsanto Years: Writing

-Recording and release
+Recording

-Young had a long-time friendship with Willie Nelson and his sons, Lukas and Micah and jammed with Lukas' bandmates in Lukas Nelson & Promise of the Real after 2014's Farm Aid.
-Recording for this album began the following January.
+Recording for the album began January 2015.
 Young announced that he was recording an album with the band—including non-member Micah—at a converted movie theater Teatro in Oxnard, California, the site where Willie Nelson's Teatro album was recorded.
 Young sent a CD to his collaborators with demos to allow them to learn some of the new songs before arriving to perform together on the new compositions.

 The recording was filmed by Don Hannah alongside live rehearsals in April 2015 for a film also entitled The Monsanto Years.

 Young debuted a music video for "Wolf Moon" on June 10, 2015.